 What to Do in Vang Vieng, Laos

 Vang Vieng is an adventure lovers paradise.
 With so many outdoor activities you’ll be sure to stay busy during your time in this small town.
 I recommend at least 3-4 days in Vang Vieng and longer if you have the time.
-In this guide you’ll discover the top things to do in Vang Vieng and the surrounding areas.
+In this Vang Vieng guide you’ll discover the top things to do in in the town and surrounding areas.

 1. Nam Xay Viewpoint

-The TOP thing to do when visiting Vang Vieng is hiking up to the Nam Xay Viewpoint.
+The TOP thing to do when visiting Vang Vieng, Laos is hiking up to the Nam Xay Viewpoint.
 Located only 15 minutes outside of town, the Nam Xay Viewpoint offers one of the best views in Laos!

 At the top of the climb you’ll be rewarded with panoramic views of towering limestones cliffs and a sprawling valley below.
 While the hike up only takes about 25-30 minutes the trail is very steep and difficult at times.
 There are sections where the trail is only stacked rocks and boulders so you’ll need to hold on to the bamboo railings for support.